CodeSanket6/XapNotes/README.md

 ## Usage

-Using the Awesome Note App is straightforward.
+Using the XapNotes Notes App is straightforward.
 It runs directly in your web browser.

 ### Running the Application